-'''

-Colombia Pacific, Langham.
-That they hired a broker to pitch the project, but there was a lack of confidence in CR.
+''' 1 Colombia Pacific, Langham.
+That they hired a broker to pitch 2 the project, but there was a lack of confidence in CR. '''

-'''

 They talked about the winery litigation between Mr. Radovan and himself, and it's clear he was bitter and it's clear he was prejudiced and it's clear he's biased against Mr. Radovan, and as Mr. Campbell rightly pointed out, perhaps he had every right to be.
 But that bias is there.
-That bitterness is there.